dineshkummarc/liike.github.com/source/advisors/index.markdown

 comments: false
 sharing: false
 footer: true
-published: false
 ---

 Guidance is harvested from experience and matured through dialog.
 An essential component for projects in p&p is our advisory boards.
-We prefer diversity in our boards, which includes both Microsoft employees and members from the community at large.
-We need subject matter experts and passionate novices.
+We prefer diversity in our boards, which include both Microsoft employees and members from the community at large.
+We like subject matter experts and passionate novices.
 We want independent consultants and drivers from large enterprise teams across a wide variety of industries.

 ## What does the project hope to gain from an advisory board?

 The advisory board is a representative body for our customers.
-They help us to set priorities for the project and they provide real-time feedback about the software we are writing.
+They help us to set priorities for the project and they provide real-time feedback about the software we are creating.

 We also benefit when our advisors engage their respective communities about the project in order to collect a broad set of feedback.
 Our ultimate goal is produce practical guidance for real world development problems.